Celebrating and serving fresh, authentic Filipino flavours, Mama’s Kubo is a restaurant and cafe based in London’s West Hampstead area.

 We offer you the Filipino ‘hygge’ experience with style, sincerity and wholehearted warmth.

 Welcome to Mama’s Kubo

-Enjoy 10% off your total bill every Tuesday & Wednesday evening
+Enjoy 10% off your food order every Tuesday & Wednesday [not applicable on delivery orders]

 Our lunch set menu is now available, please check the details here

 Homemade flavours from the Philippines

 ‘Kubo’, is the Filipino word for a ‘thatched hut’.
 Therefore, the literal translation is Mama’s hut.
 The dishes are inspired by the food that mothers and grandmothers lovingly cooked for their families.
 Naturally, the Chef has also infused the dishes with his own signature flavours, for instance, the Palabok noodle dish [pictured, bottom centre].